Beyondactivismo/Beyondactivismo/CONTRIBUTING.md

 **Translations:**
 Do you want to translate our content in other languages?
 Please help us to make the language not an obstacle anymore 😃 💪 💪

-**Web Content:** If you want to help us to translate the website text or our writing interviews here can you see how to do it.
+**a) Web Content:** If you want to help us to translate the website text or our writing interviews here you can see how to do it [here](https://github.com/Beyondactivismo/Beyondactivismo/issues/40).

-**Text in the video and slides:** If you want to help us to translate the text in the video and slides to another language here can you see how to do it.
+**b) Text in the video and slides:** If you want to help us to translate the text in the video and slides to another language you can see how to do it [here](https://github.com/Beyondactivismo/Beyondactivismo/issues/40).

+**Proposes how we can make improvements in the Storytelling of our written interviews** As you can see we already have some writing interviews of activists.
+The way how can we improve the delivering of that interviews to them can be better!
+If you know how can you help us please comment [here](https://github.com/Beyondactivismo/Beyondactivismo/issues/42)

 **Do an Interview to an Activist:**
 If you know an activist and you would like to make an interview please: